Demonstration and frequency noise characterization of a 17 $\mu$m quantum cascade laser: Supporting information

-In this supplementary material we describe the calculation of the theoretical intrinsic linewidth of the \SMU laser, following the work by Yamanishi et al. \cite{yamanishi2007} for a 3 level QCL as depicted on Fig.\ref{fig:Levels}.
-The theoretical FWHM intrinsic linewidth $\Delta\nu_{l,th}$ of the \SMU laser is given by \\
+In this supplementary material, we derive the calculation of the theoretical intrinsic line width $\Delta\nu_{\mathrm{l,th}}$ of the \SMU laser, following the Yamanishi method \cite{yamanishi2007} for a 3-level QCL, as depicted in Fig.\ref{fig:Levels}.
+Only the parameters relevant to this discussion are presented here; additional details on the QCL design can be found in reference~\cite{nguyen2019}.
+Using the notations of Yamanishi \emph{et al.}~\cite{yamanishi2007}, the \SMU QCL is characterized by the following geometric and optical properties: